openclimatedata/countrygroups/README.md

-Data Package with groups in the United Nations Framework Convention on Climate Change (UNFCCC).
+Data Package with country groups, especially those in the United Nations Framework Convention on Climate Change (UNFCCC).

 ## Data